U-MATH: A University-Level Benchmark for Evaluating Mathematical Skills in LLMs

 \subsection{Meta-Evaluation Framework (\mumath)}

-The evaluation of mathematical problems is not straightforward.
-Even simple expressions such as $x \cdot 0.5$ may have valid forms like $\frac{x}{2}$, $x \div 2$, $x / 2$, or unsimplified variants like $9x/18$.
-In practice, evaluating free-form solutions requires testing expression equivalence in much less trivial cases, especially with more advanced problems (refer to Section~\ref{appendix:meta-eval-tasks} in Appendix for an example).
+Evaluating mathematical problems is not straightforward, with even simple expressions such as $x \cdot 0.5$ having alternative valid forms such as $\frac{x}{2}$, $x \div 2$, $x / 2$, or unsimplified variants like $9x/18$.
+In practice, evaluating free-form solutions requires testing expression equivalence in much less trivial cases, especially with more advanced problems (see Appendix~\ref{appendix:meta-eval-tasks} for an example).
+To systematically study the ability of LLMs to evaluate free-form mathematical solutions on advanced university-level problems, we introduce the $\pmb{\mu}$\textbf{-MATH} benchmark.
+It consists of a curated subset of \umath samples, supplied with LLM-generated solutions, both correct and not.
+Four solutions are generated for each of the problems --- using Qwen2.5 72B, Llama-3.1 8B, GPT-4o and Gemini 1.5 Pro models.
+We focus on text-only problems due to the limited size of the \umathvisual subset.

-To systematically study the ability of LLMs to evaluate free-form mathematical solutions on advanced, university-level problems, we introduce the $\pmb{\mu}$\textbf{-MATH} (Meta \umath) benchmark.
-It consists of a curated subset of \umath samples, supplied with LLM-generated solutions --- both correct and not.
-The solutions are labeled using a combination of manual inspection and automated verification via \anonymized{Gradarius}-API, which allows to test formal equivalence of mathematical expressions.
+Solution correctness is determined using a combination of manual labeling and automatic verification via \anonymized{Gradarius}-API, which allows to test formal equivalence of mathematical expressions.
+Whenever the API classifies an LLM-produced answer as coinciding with the golden label, we can be confident in that answer's correctness.
+However, a negative API response does not imply incorrectness, since extraction of the answer from the full solution and its subsequent conversion into an API-compatible expression format are imperfect.
+Hence, solutions with negative API responses, which occur roughly 40\% of the time, are labeled by in-house math experts, same as described in Section~\ref{sec:data}.

-We selected 271 \umath problems (around \textbf{25\%}) based on their assessment difficulty to create a challenging meta-evaluation set.
-This subset does not aim to reflect the overall \umath distribution but rather to provide a robust test for LLM judges.
-We focused on text-only problems, excluding those needing images, due to the limited size of the labeled \umath subset.
-Four solutions have been generated for each of the selected problems --- using Qwen2.5-72B, Llama3.1-8B, GPT-4o and Gemini-1.5-Pro models --- \textbf{1084 samples} in total.
+Our internal experts also review all the problems, including the ones with all the solutions auto-labeled, to assess their evaluation difficulty.
+In the end, we select \textbf{271 \umath problems} (around \textbf{25\%}) based on these difficulty estimates, resulting in a total of \textbf{1,084 samples}.
+The final set does not aim to reflect the overall \umath distribution, but rather provide a robust and challenging test for LLM judges.